Battle of Gross-Jägersdorf: Dispositions

 The Russian field marshal Stepan Fyodorovich Apraksin commanded an army of approximately 55,000 men and crossed the Niemen.
-They captured Memel, which became the army's base for an invasion of the rest of Prussia.
+They besieged Memel, which became the army's base for an invasion of the rest of Prussia.
 Apraxin was cautious, however, and inexperienced in wartime measures.
 Instead of marching on Wehlau, as was expected, he ordered his forces to cross the Pregel River in safety, near the village of Gross Jägersdorf.
 The position in East Prussia had stretched the Russian supply lines, and the troops were forced to forage.
 Foraging quickly degenerated into unruliness and turned into a scorched earth policy, a process that Frederick derided, thinking the Russians undisciplined troops; a disciplined army, the King reasoned, would make quick work of them.
 They moved on Königsberg, to try to take or at least invest the city.

 Frederick sent his 70-year-old Field Marshal Hans von Lehwaldt, who commanded of forces in East Prussia, with 28,000 men; he supplied Lehwaldt with one hundred officers' patents to fill as he saw fit, expecting him to strengthen the army there.
 He also sent ambiguous orders to take on the Russians whenever his field marshal saw fit.
 Frederick had not given him specific instructions, just general ones to act when the moment seemed propitious.